Saityi/a-tour-of-standard-ml/README.md

 ---

-Signatures do not necessarily need to be tied to a specific structure.
+Signatures do not necessarily need to be tied to a specific module.
 A signature may be defined separately, and have multiple implementations.

 ```sml
 (* greeting.sig *)